 Grand Canyon University’s Bachelor of Science in Elementary Education with an Emphasis in English as a Second Language degree program prepares teacher candidates for teaching in a K–8 classroom, specifically geared toward working with students who are considered English Language Learners.
 Graduates may seek an elementary teaching license to teach these students in an elementary classroom setting.
 Throughout this program, students will examine adolescent development, instructional planning, educational trends, cultural differences/cross-cultural studies, student engagement and managing learning environments, while gaining a strong liberal arts foundation.
 The program concludes with the Student Teaching for Elementary Education with an ESL Emphasis course, which exposes teacher candidates to a full-time, 15-week student teaching component that includes practical ESL elementary classroom experiences.
 Candidates will engage in research, analysis and hands-on teaching to support the creation of a Teacher Work Sample.

-*Residents from Mississippi require an associate’s degree or higher for admission
+- *Residents from Mississippi require an associate’s degree or higher for admission

 Higher Learning Commission